THUDM/GATNE/README.md

 - The PyTorch version now supports node features (by `--features`)

 Some Tips:
+- The PyTorch version may not reproduce the results (especially on the Twitter dataset).
+Please use the original TensorFlow version (`src/main.py`) for reproducing the paper results.
 - Running on large-scale datasets needs to set a larger value for `batch-size` to speedup training (e.g., several hundred or thousand).
 - If **out of memory (OOM)** occurs, you may need to decrease the values of `dimensions` and `att-dim`.